48 Hours At Cannes: Red Carpets, ’BlacKkKlansman,’ And Matt Dillion

 Anyway, it was during this conversation with the Hell Baby cast that someone — I’m 99% sure it was Tom Lennon — declared that no sane person in Hollywood actually enjoys walking the red carpet, and that the only people who truly do enjoy it are psychopaths.
 This has stuck with me over the years and has sort of validated my loathing the mere thought of it.

-Fast forward to a few weeks ago when I received an invitation to attend a screening at the Cannes Film Festival via Rémy Martin, one of the festival’s official sponsors.
+Fast forward to a few weeks ago when I received an invitation to attend a screening at the Cannes Film Festival via Rémy Martin, one of the festival’s official sponsors for the 15th year in a row.
 I’d never previously been to Cannes, for the festival or otherwise, though I’ve long been intrigued by the idea of going — it struck me as a spectacle I’d like to take in for myself and see with my own eyes at some point in my life, though I’ve had little interest in attending it as a journalist.
 No, if I were going to go, I wanted to go as just a filmgoer, someone there to see that year’s crop of films, and maybe drink and party a little bit too.
 (I mean, why not, right?
 When in Rome and whatnot.)

 Attending Cannes as a filmgoer, however, comes with a caveat: in order to attend a screening at the Palais, where all the films are screened, all men must be dressed in formal attire — preferably a tuxedo, and a bow tie is an absolute requirement.
 And … wait for it … the only way to enter the Palais is to walk the red carpet, arguably the world’s most notable and intense red carpet, one littered with photographers from around the world screaming out things in countless different languages.
 This prospect did not thrill me, to say the least.
 But after giving it some thought, I said “fuck it.”
 My desire to take in the Cannes Film Festival was outweighed by anxiety over walking the red carpet.
 What follows is a bit of a running travel diary of my 48 hours or so at Cannes, and my travel across the Atlantic to get there.